Yosemite is Open. Click here for any current Travel Alerts.

 Our Five Favorite Reasons to Visit Bass Lake in Fall

 Nestled in the Sierra mountains, Bass Lake sits above the fog of California's Central Valley, below the clouds of the higher elevations.
-The temperature is perfection.
-The changing season brings vibrant colors to the Dogwood and Oak trees that surround the lake.
-Get outside and see all the gold, but without the rush.
+The temperature is perfect.
+The changing season brings vibrant colors to the Dogwood and Oak trees surrounding the lake.
 With kids back to school this fall, you and your travel partner will have the place to yourself.
 Explore the various hiking trails at Bass Lake and discover fall colors hidden in an evergreen forest.

 Fall serenity along the shores of Bass Lake